Husband tells of ‘shock’ at wife’s death after eating Pret wrap

 The husband of a woman who died after eating a Pret a Manger wrap has told an inquest of the harrowing moment she collapsed in the street, unable to breathe.

-The wrap had contained yogurt which was supposed to be vegan but was later found to have traces of dairy protein in it.
+The wrap had contained yoghurt which was supposed to be vegan but was later found to have traces of dairy protein in it.

 The mother-of-five suffered from a severe dairy allergy and Avon Coroner’s Court was told she “religiously avoided” all dairy products following a near-fatal allergic reaction months earlier.